Events & Classes

 *Garden admission tickets are valid only during regular, daytime hours.
 Garden special events are not included.
 Not valid during Garden Lights, Holiday Nights.
 Travel expenses not included.
 Non-local winners may be mailed their prize.

-After winners are announced on April 1, all nine haiku (three winners from each category) will be published online for voting by the public.
-Voting closes at noon on April 18.
-The People’s Choice Grand Prize winner will be announced during the festival at the Atlanta Botanical Garden on April 19.
+After winners are announced on April 1, winning haiku (three winners from each category) will be published online for voting by the public.
+Voting closes at noon on April 17.
+The People’s Choice Grand Prize winner will be announced during the festival at the Atlanta Botanical Garden on April 18.

 Submit Haiku